Saturday, February 21, 2026

 Hard.

 I searched for unrealistic options.
 Alternative possibilities.
 Exceptions to the rule.
+I must have been an exhausting presence.
+I know that now.

-Meanwhile, Kum Sun continued to sit by Matthew’s bedside.
+Meanwhile, Kum-Sun continued to sit by Matthew’s bedside.

 She touched him.